gwenaellarmet/Trademark_scoring/README_GWEN.md

 ## Setting up models

 Not much to say here; I used the definition given in the README_EN and added the DocumentType type to check if it's one of the allowed type

+## Setting up sqlite3

+Created the database and table creation scripts; Added score into the base to avoid calculating eachtime